-Moss Rock, is located in the narrow canyon just south of the northern end of old Finley Road and the Morgan Red Corral, the twenty acre property was purchased on December 17, 2010 for $425,000, just 28 days after signing a purchase deal.
+Moss Rock is located in the narrow canyon just south of the northern end of old Finley Road and the Morgan Red Corral.
+The 20-acre property was purchased on December 17, 2010 for $425,000, just 28 days after signing a purchase deal.

 In January 2012, Joseph Galvin Ranch and Moss Rock were transferred to East Bay Regional Park District for long-term management and public access.
 The properties will be added to Morgan Territory Regional Preserve.
 Read the press release for more information.

 Save Mount Diablo’s properties are closed to the public except by guided tour.
 Watch a video of the Land Committee performing Due Diligence on the Latest Acquisition.